VocanicZ/ImPrint/README.md

 ## Why another “watermark”?

 Most “invisible watermark” systems push bits into frequency coefficients (e.g., JPEG DCT), which is brittle when images are re-shot from a screen, printed and scanned, or run through aggressive filters.
-Imprint approaches the problem *from the color side*: we define **sets of color variants that are perceptually the same to a human** (within a ΔE threshold) and use *which* variant is chosen to carry information.
+ImPrint approaches the problem *from the color side*: we define **sets of color variants that are perceptually the same to a human** (within a ΔE threshold) and use *which* variant is chosen to carry information.
 Think of it as “**same color, different coordinates**.”

 ---